Elompenta/antpool-php-api/README.md

     $ cd antpool-php-api
     $ git pull

+# Setup config.php
+Create config.php

+	cp config.sample.php config.php

+Enter your API Access Details

+	// antpool user settings
+   	public $username 	= '';
+   	public $api_key 	= '';
+   	public $api_secret 	= '';

+We will never overwrite your config.php

 # How to use
 Execute the file "antpool.php".

     php antpool.php

-antpool.php will load all libaries and execute a file wich is named "custom.php" if it is available.
+antpool.php will load configuration and needed libaries and execute a file wich is named "custom.php" if it is available.
-Feel free to create your own Codes in a filed called "custom.php".
-We does not overwrite them in the future.
+Feel free to create your own Codes in your "custom.php".

+We does not overwrite the file "custom.php" in the future releases.

 We deliver some example files, like default API lookups or email alerting if any worker does not has a hashrate and seems to be offline.